Automated Attribute Transformation & ETL Workflows for Geospatial Standardization Jump to heading

 Execution & Resilience Jump to heading

 High-throughput environments require chunked processing to maintain memory safety.
 Source datasets are partitioned into transactional boundaries.
 Each partition emits a schema hash and transformation version identifier.
 Batch Schema Processing Pipelines typically target 50,000–150,000 records per chunk.
-Execution targets ≤250ms latency per 10,000 records on standard cloud instances.
 CPU-bound operations are offloaded to compiled extensions.
-Pure Python loops are deprecated for production workloads.
-Network failures and transient database locks require explicit recovery protocols.
-Error Handling & Retry Logic implements exponential backoff with jitter.
-Dead-letter queues capture unrecoverable records for manual review.
-Pipeline state is persisted to enable exact resumption after interruption.
+Pure Python loops are unsuitable for production workloads at scale.

 # resilient_batch_processor.py